ShoKuno5/shokuno5.github.io/src/content/posts/en/academic-math-example.md

 The mathematical foundations of discrete diffusion models and flow matching provide a rich framework for understanding and developing new generative models.
 As we continue to explore these techniques, we can expect to see further advances in both theoretical understanding and practical applications.

----
-*References are automatically generated from the bibliography.*